MrDave1999/dotenv.core/docs/articles/getting_started.md

     .SetDefaultEnvFileName(".env.dev")
     .Load();
 ```
-Now the `Load` method will look for the **.env.dev** file in the current directory and in the parent directories if it is not found in the current directory.
+Now the `Load` method will search for the **.env.dev** file in the current directory and in the parent directories if it is not found in the current directory.

 Another case would be:
 ```cs